Getting Started

 5. Once you click the confirmation link within the automated response email, you will be directed to a subscription confirmation message on the NIH Listserv page.

-Below are the names of the CTSA Listservs:
+Below are the names of and list of membership for the CTSA Listservs:

 • CTSA_ADMINISTRATORS_LIST